-The question is Can you make regular coffee with an Espresso machine?
+The question is Can Espresso machines make regular coffee?

 But there are also various methods for brewing regular coffee in an espresso machine, and in this post, we’ll explore some of these methods and provide some tips to help you get the perfect cup.

 In this article, I will discuss how Espresso is different from regular brewed coffee and how you can use your Espresso machine to prepare a delicious and smooth cup of coffee.
 So let’s dive in!

 How do you make a regular cup of coffee with espresso?

 So if you have only an espresso machine, and you want a drink that replicates regular brewed coffee’s flavor profile, then go for Caffe Americano.

 To make an Americano, you’ll need an espresso machine, hot water, and your favorite coffee beans.
 Here’s how you can make it